How our Bliss Filters work

 Your custom results ({[{ results.meta.total }]}) Return to previous page

-While staying at The Level at Melia Caribe Tropical in Punta Cana a couple of years ago, I could have dipped into the Melia Caribe Tropical’s many pools, eaten at its dozen or so restaurants, played golf and tennis, or tried my luck at the casino.
+While staying at The Level at Melia Caribe Tropical in Punta Cana a few years ago, I could have dipped into the Melia Caribe Tropical’s many pools, eaten at its dozen or so restaurants, played golf and tennis, or tried my luck at the casino.

 RESORTS & HOTELS